 Making Barbecued Chicken on a Grill Pan

 You can also use a grill pan, and if I’m doing that I prefer boneless pieces of chicken.
-Brush your chicken with the barbecue sauce and cook it for about 6 minutes on each side for boneless breasts (more if they are very thick), and about 8 minutes on each side for boneless thighs.
-Skin on or off, your call—I usually go for no skin, because it won’t get crispy and I think that’s really the point of skin.
+Brush your chicken with the barbecue sauce and cook it for about 6 to 8 minutes on each side for boneless breasts (more if they are very thick), and about 8 to 10 minutes on each side for boneless thighs.
+Skin on or off, your call—I usually go for no skin, because it won’t get nicely crispy and I think that’s really the point of skin.

 - 1 recipe Barbecue Sauce